openfaas/docs/docs/architecture/production.md

 These instructions apply for both Kubernetes, however OpenShift 3.x and 4.x are compatible with some additional tuning, which you can request via support.

+OpenFaaS Standard and For Enterprises can also be installed into an airgapped Kubernetes cluster using tooling of your choice, or our own internal tooling [airfaas]()

 ### Advanced Kubernetes configuration

 * [Encrypting Secret Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) (optional)